FAQ: Volunteer Makers

-Volunteer Makers is a digital tech product, training programme and volunteer engagement model that can be supported by digital (including our own Volunteer Makers platform).
+Volunteer Makers is a digital tech product, training programme and volunteer engagement model that helps you create a volunteer community.
 This model blends volunteering with public participation, marketing and digital and encourages an organisation-wide approach to creating ideas that will engage, grow and inspire your volunteers and supporters.
 The tech is easy to set-up and with our license programme it is constantly evolving and improving.

-Using digital to drive Volunteer Makers means you can personalise engagement with your volunteers, matching activities with the skills, interests and time commitment of what people have to offer.
+Using digital to drive Volunteer Makers means you can personalise engagement with your volunteers, matching activities with the skills, interests and time commitment of that people have to offer.

 Question 2: Volunteer Makers can help me grow my volunteers by increasing numbers of volunteers who can commit smaller amounts of volunteering time, but how does it affect those who regularly volunteer who we already depend on?